drevops/git-artifact/README.md

 This will create an artifact from current directory and will send it to the specified remote repository into the same branch as a current one.

-Note that sending an artifact containing development depencnies is not a good idea, so you can setup your CI to build with non-dev depencies, export the code, and use it as a source for the artifact.
-Our CI examples below
+Avoid including development dependencies in your artifacts.
+Instead, configure your CI to build with production-only dependencies, export the resulting code, and use that as the artifact source.
+See our CI examples below.

 Call from the CI configuration or deployment script: